Why the Most Intelligent People Often Feel the Least Confident

 Source: Kahneman D, “Thinking, Fast and Slow,” 2011.

-Action: To prevent your intelligence from sabotaging your confidence try to compare yourself to your past self and to low performers—not only to top performers.
+But what if it’s the other way around?
+How do you become more confident if you’re intelligent but full of doubt?
+To prevent your intelligence from sabotaging your confidence try to compare yourself to your past self and to low performers—not only to top performers.

 Source: Social comparison theory (Festinger, 1954) explains confidence shifts relative to comparison group.